-- Show on overview

-- Name

-- Quick settings

-Here is a list of suggestions for PI regulations:

-- Simple P

-- Simple PI

-- Heat control

-- Cooling control

-- Heat + Amb.
-Comp

-- Pump delta P

-- De-superheat

-- Floor heat

-- Dry cool 3WV

-- Dry cool fan

-- Convert 0-5V

-- Convert 5-10V

-- Temp. to volt

-- Control mode: Off, Manual or Auto

-- Control type: P or PI

-- External DI ctrl: Adjusted to On if there is an external switch that can start/stop the regulation.

-- Input type: Choose which signal the regulation shall receive: Temperature, pressure, pressure converted to temperature, voltage signal, Tc, Pc, Ss, Sd etc.

-- Reference: Either fixed or signal for the variable reference: Choose between: Non, temperature, pressure, pressure converted to temperature, voltage signal, Tc, Pc, Ss, DI etc..

-- Setpoint: If fixed reference is chosen

-- Reading the total reference

-- Output.
-Here you select the outlet function (PWM = pulse width modulated (fx AKV valve)), Stepper signal for a stepper motor or voltage signal.

-- Alarm mode: Choose whether an alarm shall be attached to the function.
-If it is set to ON, alarm texts and alarm limits can be entered.

-- Advanced ctrl. settings:

-- Ref.
-X1, Y1 and X2, Y2: Points that define and limit the variable reference

-- PWM period time: Period during which the signal has been on and off.

-- Kp: Amplification factor

-- Tn: Integration time

-- Filter for reference: Duration for smooth changes to the reference

-- Max. error: Maximum permissible fault signal at which the integrator remains in the regulation

-- Min. control output: Lowest permitted output signal

-- Max. control output: Maximum permitted output signal

-- Start up time: Time at startup at which the output signal is force-controlled

-- Startup output: The output signal size at the startup time.

-- Stop output signal.
-Size of the output signal when regulation is off.
+- Name - Control mode: Off, Manual or Auto - Control type: P or PI - External DI ctrl: Adjusted to On if there is an external switch that can start/stop the regulation. - Input type: Choose which signal the regulation shall receive: Temperature, pressure, pressure converted to temperature, voltage signal, Tc, Pc, Ss or Sd. - Signal at variable reference: Choose between: Non, temperature, pressure, pressure converted to temperature, voltage signal, Tc, Pc, Ss or DI. - Reading the signal for the variable reference (not shown in the display) - Reading the total reference - Output.
+Here you select the outlet function (PWM = pulse width modulated (fx AKV valve)), Stepper signal for a stepper motor or voltage signal. - Ref. calc A: Constant for variable value included in the reference.
+(Reference = Ax + B) - Ref. calc B: Fixed value included in reference - Alarm mode: Choose whether an alarm shall be attached to the function.
+If it is set to ON, alarm texts and alarm limits can be entered. - Advanced ctrl. settings: Regulation parameters can now be selected. - PWM period time: Period during which the signal has been on and off. - Kp: Amplification factor - Tn: Integration time - Minimum reference: Lowest permitted reference - Maximum reference: Maximum permitted reference - Filter for reference: Duration for smooth changes to the reference - Max. error: Maximum permissible fault signal at which the integrator remains in the regulation - Min. control output: Lowest permitted output signal - Max. control output: Maximum permitted output signal - Start up time: Time at startup at which the output signal is force-controlled - Startup output: The output signal size at the startup time.

-4.1.20 Configuration of inputs and outputs
+Configuration of inputs and outputs